CSB-KaracaLab/prot-on_web/README.md

 cd prot-on
 ```

-Before the install dependencies, you must fill the e-mail blanket in the app.py script.
-Please press `command/ctrl + f`, type `Fill with your e-mail here`, and edit with your e-mail.
-Also if it needed, you should change `MAIL_PORT`.
+Before the install dependencies, you can change the e-mail address to which the results are sent.
+For this, Please press `command/ctrl + f`, type `Fill with your e-mail here`, and edit with your e-mail in `app.py` script.
+Also if needed, you must change `MAIL_PORT`.

 #### EvoEF1 and FoldX Installation